robinsmidsrod/pxe-dispatcher/README.md

             filename "undionly.kpxe";
     }

-If you also install pxelinux.0 in the same folder as gpxe.cgi, it will try to load it unless any other script was found.

 The gPXE scripts should be named $root_url/gpxe/<lowercase-mac-without-colons>.gpxe.

+If $root_url/gpxe/default.gpxe is found, it is run if no MAC-specific script is found.

 $root_url is the url mentioned in the dhcpd.conf chunk above minus '/gpxe.cgi'.

+If you also install pxelinux.0 in the same folder as gpxe.cgi, it will try to load it unless any other script was found.

 AUTHOR
 ------